drborges/katana/Readme.md

 }
 ```

-A provider for each type is created and registered with a new instance of `katana.Injector`
+A provider for each type of injectable is created and registered with a new instance of `katana.Injector`

 ```go
 // Grabs a new instance of katana.Injector